 Published Date: August 23, 2021 Authors: Kiran Pulidindi, Sayan Mukherjee

 Get more details on this report - Request Free Sample PDF

-Surging PHEV to escalate the segment penetration
+Surging PHEVs to escalate segment penetration

-Promising growth anticipated from commercial vehicle segment
+Promising growth is anticipated from the commercial vehicle segment

-Industry to witness surge in R&D investments
+Industry to observe a surge in R&D investments